skypjack/entt/docs/md/core.md

 using type = entt::constness_as_t<dst_type, const src_type>;
 ```

 The trait is subject to the rules of the language.
-Therefore, for example,
+For example, _transferring_
-transferring constness between references won't give the desired effect.
+constness between references won't give the desired effect.

 ### Member class type